sendyhalim/blog/content/posts/git/2020-04-12-phabricator-developing-feature-on-top-of-other-feature.md

                 ax1---ax2---bx1---bx2---bx3---> [FB]
 ```

-`feature-b` shouldn't need `ax1` and `ax2` because it's already represented by `ax`.
+`feature-b` doesn't need `ax1` and `ax2` because it's already represented by `ax`.
 It will fail if you've submitted `feature-b` for code review and do `arc land`, the reason is because it could not merge "cleanly".
 The fix is actually pretty easy, you need to point commit `bx1` to `ax`.
 We will do `git rebase` to rewrite the history, **PLEASE BACKUP** `feature-b` first before you do this, you can do it by checking-out out from `feature-b` to another branch.

 ```
 git checkout feature-b